Stazed/rakarrack-plus/README.md

 Additional Information
 ----------------------
+*   File bug reports at (https://github.com/Stazed/rakarrack-plus)
 *   See the "rakarrack-plut.txt" file for individual effect and LV2 changes
 *   See README.legacy for previous version information
-*   You may find additional information on the original rakarrack site http://rakarrack.sourceforge.net
+*   You may find additional information on the official rakarrack site (http://rakarrack.sourceforge.net)
-*   This project was forked from https://github.com/ssj71/rakarrack >> https://github.com/Stazed/rakarrack
+*   This project was forked from (https://github.com/ssj71/rakarrack) >> (https://github.com/Stazed/rakarrack)
 *   Special thanks to Spencer Jackson (https://github.com/ssj71/rkrlv2)